 Effective openings sound like this: "Let me confirm understanding.
 We receive an unsorted list of up to one million integers and need the first unique number.
 Scanning once with a hash map gives O(n) time and O(n) space; a naive double loop would be O(n²).
 Can we assume the list fits in memory and integers fit in 32 bits?"

 This approach clarifies the scope, provides a baseline solution, and outlines an efficient path forward — all before writing code.
-Practicing this five-minute routine transforms chaotic interview starts into predictable, confidence-building processes that interviewers instantly recognize as senior-level discipline.

 - Descriptive variable and function names: For instance, use countByFrequency, not cbf, leftPointer, not l (single letters acceptable only for loop counters)